UniversalDependencies/docs/_u-pos/PART.md

 of them do, e.g. the question particle か / _ka._ Others (e.g. に /
 _ni,_ の / _no_) are parallel to adpositions in other languages and should thus be tagged [ADP]().

+In general, the `PART` tag should be used restrictively and only when no other tag is possible.
+The the language-specific documentation should list the words classified as `PART` in the given language.

 ### Examples